sarisabban/MiraMar/README.md

 This is a game designed using OpenAI's gym library that builds a cyclic polypeptide molecule.

 ## How to play:
-The goal is to build a cyclic polypeptide molecule, one amino acid at a time,going around the elliptical path.
+The goal is to build a cyclic polypeptide molecule, one amino acid at a time, going around an elliptical path.

 The **actions** are as follows:
 | Action   | Name | Values                                             |